St Helier Avenue

 Have seen the other objections but just wondering if they will be taken into account or ignored as the ULEZ expansion feedback was??

-Pam Suzanne about 2 months ago
+Pam Suzanne 6 months ago

 If you continue with this proposal there will be major traffic problems at the traffic lights half way along St Helier Avenue we’re traffic turning right will cause congestion both ways.
 Whilst understanding the benefit of public transport and bus lanes you cannot continue to discriminate against car users who use these roads to complete journeys not compatible with public transport.

-Mark Longhurst about 2 months ago
+Mark Longhurst 6 months ago

 I disagree with the whole proposal.
 It will cause serious traffic jam at St Helier Avenue and further worse the already packed roads in Morden and South Wimbledon.
 Traffic jam will bring more noises and air pollution, it also affects all road users.
 There is no urgent needs to make such changes to St Helier Avenue, the whole proposal is unnecessary.

-Jessie Wong about 2 months ago
+Jessie Wong 6 months ago

 I think all the proposals are a bad idea.
 I do not agree.
 For the small benefit they may achieve to the bus service, the cost will be very high and there will be an increase in traffic as there will only be one lane for cars to use.
 As the road is busy anyway this will be detrimental to local residents as it will mean long queues of traffic which not only is bad for car users but will increase noise and pollution.
 It may also lead to unsafe driving and increased use of other local roads where people already drive too fast as they use them as cut throughs.
 A better use of the money would be to improve the tram service locally where there are currently significant issues

-Js35 about 2 months ago
+Js35 6 months ago

 Hello,